-Having a backpacking stove can make all the difference at the end of the day.
-It means a hot meal in the evening after a long day on the trail and hot coffee or tea in the morning for a happy start.
-While there are some people who can live off bars and snacks, for most people on overnight backpacking trips, a stove is a must-pack item.
+Having a stove on a backpacking trip can make all the difference – after a grueling day of hiking, there’s nothing like chowing down on a hot meal, and a warm cup of coffee or tea makes a world of difference during chilly camp mornings.
+While there are some people who can live off bars and snacks, for most people, a camp stove is a must-pack item for backpacking trips.

 *Note: The boil time we mention below is for 1 liter of water.
 Many times, you’ll be boiling less than that for your meals, so the boil times you experience will likely be less than what’s listed.

 The MSR PocketRocket 2 is one of the lightest, most compact, and easiest remote canister stoves to use on the market.
 It’s also one of the least expensive backpacking stoves available.

 Burn Time: 60 minutes (on 100 mg canister)